 “Identity” Review

-Identity [2003] – ★★★★1/2 👤 An intelligent and claustrophobic horror treat, with one mind-blowing final twist.
+Identity [2003] – ★★★★ 👤 An intelligent and claustrophobic horror treat, with one mind-blowing final twist.
 “As I was walking up the stairs, I met a man who wasn’t there.
 He wasn’t there again today; I wish, I wish he’d go away.”
 Ten strangers: a family of three, a limo driver, a film star, a call girl, a…

 Explained: David Lynch’s “Mulholland Drive”

-In Mulholland Drive, a person’s subconsciousness is on full display for us to see and try to make sense of.
+In Mulholland Drive, the person’s subconsciousness is on full display for us to see and try to make sense of.
 This intelligent and thought-provoking film is a real “brain-teaser” where appearances mislead, nothing is what it seems, and reality and wishful thinking intertwine.